yai-labs/.github/profile/README.md

 YAI treats action as a governed lifecycle: judgment before execution, control during execution, and evidence after execution.

-The work spans runtime infrastructure, governance material, API and SDK contracts, operator-facing clients, release surfaces, and future account-bound access flows.
-These pieces are developed as one controlled foundation for machine action, not as disconnected tools or wrappers around model output.

 The public source tree exposes selected technical surfaces of that foundation.
 Other surfaces may remain private, staged, or commercial depending on maturity, safety, licensing, and product boundary.